haquema/makers-javascript-fndamentals/contents/11_weather_api.md

 21.3 // this will be different for you depending on the actual weather data returned by the server
 ```

-4. Modify the tests in `thermostat.test.js` so the `Weather` class is mocked, perhaps using something like [Jest mocks](https://jestjs.io/docs/es6-class-mocks#the-4-ways-to-create-an-es6-class-mock).
+4. Modify the tests in `thermostat.test.js` so the `Weather` object is mocked.